What is a Therapeutic Use Exemption – “TUE”?

 Athletes, like all people, may have illnesses or conditions that require them to take particular medications or undergo procedures.
 If the medication or method an athlete requires to treat an illness or condition happens to fall under the Prohibited List, a Therapeutic Use Exemption (TUE) may give that athlete the authorization to take the needed medicine or method.
 TUEs are granted according the International Standard for TUEs (ISTUE), a document outlining the conditions, the stakeholder responsibilities and the TUE process.

-Who needs to apply for a TUE?
+Who needs to apply for a TUE in advance?

 What are the criteria for granting a TUE?